amolenk/docs/docs/architecture/dapr-for-net-developers/observability.md

 ### Metrics

 Metrics provide insight into performance and resource consumption.
-By default, Dapr emits system metrics for the Dapr system services like Operator, Sidecar-Injector, etcetera.
-These metrics are also referred to as the Dapr "system" metrics.
-Dapr also emits metrics for Dapr sidecars.
-These are also referred to as Dapr "runtime" metrics.
-Dapr uses the [Prometheus][7] metrics standard and each Dapr sidecar exposes a metrics endpoint on port `9090`.
-A *Prometheus scraper* calls this endpoint at a certain interval to collect all the metrics.
-The scraper sends them to a monitoring backend.
-You deploy a metrics scraper together with your application.
-Figure 9-6 shows an example of how this works:
+Under the hood, Dapr emits a wide collection of system and runtime metrics.
+Dapr uses [Prometheus](https://prometheus.io/) as a metric standard.
+Dapr sidecars and internal processes expose a metrics endpoint on port `9090`.
+A *Prometheus scraper* calls this endpoint at a predefined interval to collect metrics.
+The scraper sends metric values to a monitoring backend.
+Figure 9-6 shows an example of the scraping process:

 ![Scraping Prometheus metrics ](media/observability/prometheus-scraper.png)

 **Figure 9-6**: Scraping Prometheus metrics

+In the above figure, each sidecar and process expose a metric endpoint with the Prometheus Metrics Scrapper capturing and pushing information into the monitoring backend.

 #### Service discovery

-You might wonder how the metrics scraper knows which services to connect to for collecting metrics.
-Well, Prometheus can leverage different discovery mechanisms to discover services in the environment it's deployed in.
-When running in Kubernetes, it can leverage the Kubernetes API to find all available Kubernetes resources running in the environment.
+You might wonder how the metrics scraper knows where to collect metrics.
+Prometheus can integrate with discovery mechanisms built into the deployment environment to discover services.
+For example, when running in Kubernetes, it can integrate with the Kubernetes API to find all available Kubernetes resources running in the environment.

 #### Metrics list

-Dapr provides a large set of metrics for the Dapr system services and Dapr runtime.
-Some examples are:
+Dapr generates a large set of metrics for Dapr system services and its runtime.
+Some examples include:

 | Metric                                         | Source | Description                                                  |
 | ---------------------------------------------- | :----: | ------------------------------------------------------------ |